New Account Fraud Detection: Identify Genuine Customers

 The True Cost Of False Declines

 The true cost of false positives is felt acutely by the merchant.
 Data from the Aite-Novarica Group estimates about $443 billion in losses generated by false declines, while data from the Merchant Risk Council reveals that 2.6% of all incoming orders are declined because of fraud concerns—and 3.1% of all orders over $100 are rejected for the same reason.
+This is a growing problem, as 62% of merchants report seeing their false positive rate increasing.

+Lost revenue is only part of the story.
+When a merchant loses a sale due to a false decline, they lose the customer, as well.
 According to a study published by the Merchant Risk Council, 33% of online customers who received a false decline never returned to the retailer.
 For this reason, reducing the rate of false positives can provide ongoing benefits for modern online retailers.

 Using Behavioral Analytics To Identify Genuine Customers